 Great!
 You can see in the video that the new Start Menu will look cleaner and more stylish.
 Windows Explorer has improved too.
 I can’t wait!

 Third-party Start menus for Windows

-Here are the best third-party Start menus for Windows.
+Back on track to the topic of this rather old post now, here are the best and more popular third-party Start menus for Windows.
 If you miss the Windows 7 style Start Menu in Windows 10, try one of these.
-You can easily show or revert back to the Windows 10 menu.
-Click the images to see larger ones.
+You can easily show or switch back to the Windows 10 menu.

 For Windows 7, 8, 8.1 and 10.
 One of the original free Start Menu alternatives, Classic Shell does it all.
 You can choose a menu style, change skins and customize icons and links.

-Edit: Official development of Classic Shell has stopped.
-See my blog post: Classic Shell for Windows 10 goes open source.
+Edit: Official development of Classic Shell has stopped: Classic Shell for Windows 10 goes open source.

-For Windows XP, 7, 8, 8.1 and 10, Start Menu X is a customizable start menu which you can drag to resize.
+For Windows 8, 8.1 and 10, Start Menu X is a customizable start menu which you can drag to resize.
 This menu makes it easy to find folders, files, and apps.

-For Windows XP, Vista, 7, 8 and 10, Start Menu 8 gives you a clean and classic Start menu look.
+For Windows 8 and 10, Start Menu 8 gives you a clean and classic Start menu look.
 There are 3 main menu style options, plenty of customization options including transparency, and it’s free.

-For Windows XP, 7 and 8.
+For Windows 8.
 Pokki is a little bit different in that it offers a modern style menu but has access to hundreds of free apps.

 For Windows 10.
 With fully customizable backgrounds, textures and taskbar, Start10 offers Windows 7, Modern, and Windows 10 style Start menus.
 There’s a 30-day free trial and it’s only $4.99 for the full version.